By: Adam Pressman, Managing Director, Americas

 Looking at our employee survey data from the last 5 years we see some interesting trends.
 More employees tell us that management makes an effort to get input, ideas, and opinions from employees and management takes action on employee ideas and opinions1.
 These results are encouraging and show real progress.

 In today’s VUCA world, effective communication is a critical element of building a strong and sustainable culture.
 Technology improvements can help to enhance your communication practices and build engagement.
 However, it is important to use them correctly and understand which tools will work for which purposes.
+The benefits of social intranet are abundant: it increases productivity, provides a platform for voices to be heard, allows for knowledge sharing, and fosters a positive company culture.
+Businesses looking to realize the potential of their digital workplace, Interact Intranet is certainly something worthy of consideration.
 Here are some suggestions:

 - Clarifying expectations: any piece of technology that provides more transparency and access to information can play a role here.
 Collaboration tools, project management software, and other applications offering quick and instant dialogue, such as instant messaging, can also be helpful.

 - Mutual understanding and connection: this requires an active 2-way exchange between two or more parties.
 While in person or phone communication is still the tried and true approach here; video chat, live collaboration applications, virtual meeting tools can also be quite useful.

 - Active problem solving: when individuals are able to interact live and real-time, they are better at tackling tough problems.
 People can build on the ideas of others, throw out hypotheses around root cause and debate the best course of action.
 Technology plays a major role in terms allowing this to take place when everyone is not in the same room.
 There are also other forms of “in-meeting” technologies that can enhance brainstorming, instantly poll your team on potential solutions, or enable solution design to take place as a group.